Custom-Roles-for-TTT/TTT-Custom-Roles/API/HOOKS.md

 ### TTTOnRoleAbilityDisabled(ply, ...)
 Called when a player's role ability is disabled.\
-*NOTE*: This will be called every time something queries for whether a player's role ability is disabled and the result is `true`.\
 *Realm:* Client and Server\
 *Added in:* 2.2.9\
 *Parameters:*
 - *ply* - The player whose role ability is disabled
-- *...* - Any other parameters that are passed to `plymeta:TTTIsRoleAbilityDisabled`
+- *...* - Any other parameters that are passed to `plymeta:DisableRoleAbility` or `plymeta:IsRoleAbilityDisabled`

 ### TTTOnRoleAbilityEnabled(ply)
 Called when a player's role ability is re-enabled.\
-*NOTE*: This needs to be called by whatever source has caused the role ability to be disabled when that effect ends.\
 *Realm:* Client and Server\
 *Added in:* 2.2.9\
 *Parameters:*